JehhB/bs-select/README.md

 # bs-select

-A python script for scraping website using css selectors
+A python script for scraping website using CSS selectors

+## Requirements

+1. `beautifulsoup4'